django/django/CONTRIBUTING.rst

     tox

-Push to your fork and `submit a pull request <https://github.com/andrewgodwin/channels/compare/>`_.
+Push to your fork and `submit a pull request <https://github.com/django/channels/compare/>`_.

-At this point you're waiting on us.
-We like to at least comment on pull requests within three business days (and, typically, one business day).
-We may suggest some changes or improvements or alternatives.